angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 Like the `EvenBetterLogger`, the `HeroService` needs a fact about the user.
 It needs to know if the user is authorized to see secret heroes.
-That authorization can change during the course of a single application session, as when we log in a different user.
+That authorization can change during the course of a single app session, as when we log in a different user.

 Unlike `EvenBetterLogger`, we can't inject the `UserService` into the `HeroService`.